×

 How to Use Weekly-Biweekly Contact Lenses

-Once the lenses are in, you can go about your day as usual.
-Just be sure to take them out before you sleep and follow the manufacturer's instructions for cleaning and storing the lenses.
+Once the lenses are in, you should be able to go about your day as usual.
+Be sure to take your lenses out before you sleep and follow the manufacturer's instructions for cleaning and storing the lenses.

 Frequently Asked Questions About Weekly-Biweekly Contact Lenses